 A simple ten-minute procedure performed every two weeks can keep you looking great.
 If you're lucky, you might even be able to go longer between visits.
 In the end, it depends largely on you and your body.
 If you have been waxing and require treatment more frequently than your friends, the same will probably be true for eyebrow threading.
 Either way, it's a potential alternative for people who find waxing uncomfortable and tweezing too time-consuming.

-Check out the links on the next page for lots more information about eyebrow threading.
+Check out the links below for lots more information about eyebrow threading.

 - Barba, Alicia.
 "Nonlaser Hair Removal Techniques."
 International Dermatology Research, Inc. May 28, 2008.
 (Aug.
 26, 2009) http://emedicine.medscape.com/article/1067139-overview